Primary Navigation Mobile

 Price: £27.49

 The old faithful of rust protection, Hammerite Underseal is as basic as it comes.
 It comes in a one-litre tin and can be applied with a paintbrush for a rough but useful layer of protection.
-The coating protects the undersides from salt and rocks, and the inclusion of Waxoyl will help keep rust at bay while also sealing in existing corrosion, stopping it spreading.
+It's designed to be applied in the wheel arches and throughout the underbody on major chassis rails and flooring.

 Pros